Selfridges: Opening day and marketing

 The long lasting influence that Harry Selfridge would have on shopping and department stores became immediately clear with Selfridges' opening day.
 The store’s opening to much fanfare on 15 March 1909 laid the foundation for the success of the entire lifestyle that Selfridge aimed to promote.
 Even before the unveiling of the window displays, innovative marketing techniques set up the momentous occasion and the store for great success.

 Harry Selfridge developed close relationships with the media to ensure that his store and its opening were properly publicized.
 The opening week ad campaign relied mainly on unpaid promotions in the form of news articles in newspapers, magazines, and journals.
 As time progressed, Selfridge took the more traditional form of marketing by writing daily columns under the pen name Callisthenes.
 Overall, however, one of the most effective marketing tools proved to be the opening week cartoons focusing on the grand event.
 Selfridge enlisted the help of thirty-eight of London’s top illustrators to draw hundreds of full page, half page, and quarter page advertisements for eighteen newspapers.
-This innovative combination of direct advertisements and newspaper publicities proved to be quite effective at drawing the crowds to the store.

 The marketing continued on opening day itself.
 Touted as “London’s Greatest Store,” Selfridges immediately became a cultural and social phenomenon.
 From the store's soft lighting to the general absence of price tags to live music from string quartets, every detail of the opening was purposeful to draw people into the entire shopping experience and make each shopper feel unique.
 At Selfridges, shoppers entered another world in which they became "guests," as the store referred to them, and could purchase unique items that differed from the material goods sold in other stores.
-The successes of the marketing campaign and the store’s opening day highlight that Selfridges sold an entire lifestyle, not just an impressive array of material products.